topgyalgurung/House-sales-prediction/README.md

-# Data Analysis with Python
+# House Sales Prediction for King County, USA

-## House Sales Prediction
+## Data Analysis Project

-Data: House Sales in King County, USA
+**Project Scenario**: You are tasked with determining the market price of a house given a set of features.
+You will analyze and predict housing prices using attributes or features such as square footage, number of bedrooms, number of floors, and so on.

-Requirement: Determining the market price of a house given a set of features.
-Analyse and predict housing prices using attributes or features such as square footage, number of bedrooms, number of floors
+**Dataset:** The dataset contains house sale prices for King County, which includes Seattle.
+It includes homes sold between May 2014 and May 2015.
+It was taken from here.
+It was also slightly modified for the purposes of this course.

-Click to view Jupyter Nbviewer ipynb:
+Click to view completed Jupyter Nbviewer ipynb:
 1. [Importing Datasets ipynb](https://nbviewer.jupyter.org/github/topgyaltsering/House-sales-prediction/blob/main/intro.ipynb)
 2. [Data Wrangling ipynb](https://nbviewer.jupyter.org/github/topgyaltsering/House-sales-prediction/blob/main/Data%20Wrangling.ipynb)
 3. [Exploratory Data Analysis (EDA) ipynb](https://nbviewer.jupyter.org/github/topgyaltsering/House-sales-prediction/blob/main/EDA.ipynb)